-\end{proposition} The proof of this result can be found in \Cref{app:prop:stabilityD1Q3ShallowWater}.
-The first condition is quite obvious, as it states that the lattice velocity must be larger than the fastest wave.
+\end{proposition} The proof of the stability condition can be found in \Cref{app:prop:stabilityD1Q3ShallowWater}, while consistency can be verified with any computer algebra system.
+The first stability condition is quite obvious, as it states that the lattice velocity must be larger than the fastest wave.
 The second one says that the scheme can only be employed in a subsonic regime.
-This latter fact---which is linked with numerical diffusion (for $\relaxationParameter \in (0, 2)$) or dissipation (for $\relaxationParameter = 2$) for low frequencies---can be understood from the standpoint of Finite Volume methods by considering the relaxation scheme, i.e. $\relaxationParameter = 1$.
-In this context, the scheme reads (with $\vectorial{\conservedMoment} = \transpose{(\conservedMoment, \nonConservedMoment)}$ the vector of the conserved moments)
+This latter fact, which is linked with numerical diffusion for $\relaxationParameter \in (0, 2)$, can be understood from the standpoint of Finite Volume methods by considering the relaxation scheme, i.e. $\relaxationParameter = 1$.
+In this context, the scheme on $\vectorial{\conservedMoment} = \transpose{(\conservedMoment, \nonConservedMoment)}$ reads

 with numerical flux function